InstantWebP2P/AppLAN/README.md

 # AppLAN
-Application Centric Networking for LAN
+Application Centric Networking for LAN - Link Applications in One Flat Network over VXLAN-WAN.